ubuntu-mate/ubuntu-mate.org/pages/wily.md

 -->

-The Ubuntu MATE .iso image allows you to try Ubuntu MATE without changing your computer at all, and at your option to install it permanently later.
+The Ubuntu MATE .iso image allows you to try Ubuntu MATE without changing your computer at all, with an option to install it permanently later.
 You will need at least 512MB of RAM to install from this image.

 <div class="bs-component">